adaptyteam/adapty-docs/versioned_docs/version-3.0/migration-to-adapty-sdk-v3.md

 ## Migrate your paywalls to new Paywall Builder

-Starting with Adapty SDK v3.x, only the new Paywall Builder's paywalls are supported.
-[Migrate your existing paywalls](https://docs.adapty.io/v3.0/docs/migration-to-new-paywall-builder) to the new Paywall Builder one at a time.
-When you start this migration, Adapty will create a new version of each paywall that is compatible with the updated Paywall Builder.
-The old version compatible with the legacy Paywall Builder will remain unchanged, so users with app versions using Adapty SDK v2.x or earlier will still see their paywalls as before.
+Starting with Adapty SDK v3.x, legacy Paywall Builder paywalls are no longer supported.
+[Migrate your existing legacy Paywall Builder paywalls](migration-to-new-paywall-builder) to the new Paywall Builder, one at a time.
+During this migration, Adapty will create a new version of each paywall that is compatible with the updated Paywall Builder.
+The old version, compatible with the legacy Paywall Builder, will remain unchanged, so users with app versions using Adapty SDK v2.x or earlier will still see their paywalls as before.

+Paywalls designed without using a Paywall Builder are not affected.